 It was the right song with which to start a sweet two hours of autobiography.

 “Welcome to my background,” Islam invited, and then spoke of his teenage obsession with music.
-He produced a copy of the Beatles’ first album and put the disc on a turntable — “if I can remember how to do this” — and played a snippet of "Twist and Shout."
+He produced a copy of the Beatles’ first album and put the disc

 “This is the one that exploded everything … I had to get a guitar.”

 He was also inspired by musicals.
-He played a recording of “America” from "West Side Story," and then led his three-piece band through a folky version of “Somewhere,” also from the Bernstein work, and a country shuffle version of “Love Me Do.”
+He played a recording of “America” from "West Side Story," and then led his three-piece band through a folky version of “Somewhere,” also from the Bernstein

-Influences acknowledged, it was time for his earliest hits — first, for other artists: “Here Comes My Baby,” made famous by the Tremeloes, and “The First Cut is the Deepest,” a U.K. smash for the American soul singer P.P.
-Arnold, and later for Rod Stewart and Sheryl Crow.
+Influences acknowledged, it was time for his earliest hits — first, for other artists: “Here Comes My Baby,” made famous by the Tremeloes, and “The First Cut is the Deepest,” a U.K. smash for the

-Eric Appapouley, on electric, acoustic and nylon-string guitars, and Kwame Yeboah, mostly on bass but also keyboards and percussion, proved versatile accompanists, adept at the bright folk pop groove that drives Islam’s sound, but also adding a rock edge to “Matthew & Son,” and an almost gospelly soul to “People Get Ready.”
+Eric Appapouley, on electric, acoustic and nylon-string guitars, and Kwame Yeboah, mostly on bass but also keyboards and percussion, proved versatile accompanists, adept at the bright folk pop

-Throughout, Islam was shyly, slyly droll — raising his eyebrows at the melodic similarity between “Matthew & Son” and Tears for Fears’ later “Mad World,” updating the 1967 “Here Comes My Baby” with the complaint “you’re forever texting on the phone,” claiming he wrote “I’m Gonna Get Me a Gun” after the Monkees’ “I’m a Believer” kept “Matthew & Sons” from the top of the charts (it’s actually an anti-violence song).
+Baby” with the complaint “you’re forever texting on the phone,” claiming he wrote “I’m Gonna Get Me a Gun” after the Monkees’ “I’m a Believer” kept “Matthew & Sons” from the top of the charts

-More earnestly, he recounted his spiritual journey, from a dark period of drinking and carousing, represented by “A Bad Night” and “Trouble” (joking, he blamed touring with Jimi Hendrix), to a near-death experience (getting caught in a riptide off the beach in Malibu) and surrendering his life to God – the deliverance of “People Get Ready” and “Roadsinger.”
+More earnestly, he recounted his spiritual journey, from a dark period of drinking and carousing, represented by “A Bad Night” and “Trouble” (joking, he blamed touring with Jimi Hendrix), to

-He alluded to negative reactions to his conversion, by which he might have meant the controversy around comments that appeared to support the Ayatollah Khomeini’s 1989 fatwa calling for the death of the writer Salman Rushdie.
-He has said his comments were misunderstood, and has consistently denounced terrorism and violence.
+He alluded to negative reactions to his conversion, by which he might have meant the controversy around comments that appeared to support the Ayatollah Khomeini’s 1989 fatwa calling for the death

 On Thursday, he did not mention the fatwa, or use the words “Allah,” “Muslim” or “Islam.”
-He said anyone who wanted to know the details of his 27 years away from music would have to read his autobiography.
+He said anyone who wanted to know the details of his 27 years away from music would have to read his

 His was not a conversion that required him to renounce his catalog.
 As Cat Stevens, he dealt largely in peace, love and hope — themes on which he now dwells as a Muslim and humanitarian.
-If anything, his life today deepens the meaning of his earlier material.
+If

-Finally, in a denouement both odd and affecting, he recounted the plot of the Disney’s "Zootopia," up to and including a complete reading of the speech delivered by Officer Judy Hopps, who is a rabbit.
+Finally, in a denouement both odd and affecting, he recounted the plot of the Disney’s "Zootopia," up to and including a complete reading of the speech delivered by Officer Judy Hopps, who is a

 “I vote for the rabbit!” he said.